 Exposure of tubers to light, either in the field or during storage, will result in the formation of chloroplasts that contain chlorophyll.
 This is the green pigment associated with the irreversible condition called greening.

-Although greening itself has no health implications, exposure to light also leads to the formation of the glycoalkeloids solanine and chaconine, that are toxic in high enough concentrations which are produced naturally by the potato as part of it’s defence mechanism.
-This is the reason there is a very tight tolerance on quality specifications for greening.
+Although greening itself has no health implications, exposure to light also leads to the formation of the glycoalkeloids solanine and chaconine.
+These are toxic in high enough concentrations and are produced naturally by the potato as part of its defence mechanism.

 The level of greening is dependant on the variety, the wavelength and intensity of light, exposure time and temperature.

-On tubers with a red skin the green pigment can appear to be purple.
+On tubers with a red skin, the green pigment can appear to be purple.
 The depth of greening will also increase as exposure increases.

 For processing, very light surface greening may be acceptable if it is removed with a single peel stroke, if the load is to be peeled.

 Seed potatoes should be planted at the right depth for the seed size and variety and in a wide enough ridge in order to avoid tubers pushing through the side of the ridge during the bulking phase.

 Erosion of the ridge from either wind, rain or irrigation can lead to tuber exposure and greening.

-Post harvest, potatoes should be covered at all times during transport and lights should not be left on unnecessarily during storage, which over a long storage period will lead to light greening on the surface of the pile or top boxes.
+Post-harvest, potatoes should be covered at all times during transport and lights should not be left on unnecessarily during storage, which over a long storage period will lead to light greening on the surface of the pile or top boxes.